Malabe Boys' School

 Boys' Model School, Malabe (ආදර්ශ පිරිමි විද්යාලය - මාලඹේ) is a Sri Lankan school for boys aged 6–19, serving classes 1–13.
 The school is situated in the vicinity of Malabe overlooking the Kaduwela – Battaramulla main road.
 The school is in the Kaduwela division and the Sri Jayawardhanapura zone.
 Current enrollment is approximately 4,000.
 (Sinhala / English).

 Early history

-Boys' Model School - Malabe was inaugurated by then minister of education Hon.
-Mr.Ranil Wickramasinghe on 28 May 1987 with the invitation of then-member of Parliament Mr. Paul Perera.
+Boys' Model School - Malabe was inaugurated by then minister of education Ranil Wickramasinghe on 28 May 1987 with the invitation of then-member of Parliament Paul Perera.
 The school was named Boys’ Model School Malabe.
-Mr. W.K.
-Dep was the founder and the first principal of this school.
-There were two assistant teachers on his staff, Mr.D.
-Premarathne and Miss R.D.J.Premalatha.
+W. K. Dep was the founder and the first principal of this school.
+There were two assistant teachers on his staff, D. Premarathne and R. D. J. Premalatha.

 Initially, students were admitted to grade one classes only.
 By 1989 there were three grades in the school.
 By 1991, the school had become a complete primary school for classes from grades 1 to 5.
 To accommodate increased demand, a new three-story building, Lalith Ethulathmudali Hall, was completed on 1 May 1991.